 What Can We Say About Ryobi vs. Makita

-Okay, so this is why we are here, let’s take a look at some actual power tool review.
+Okay, so this is why we are here, let’s take a look at some actual power tool reviews.

 In terms of power tools, multi-tool combo kits usually represent the best value for the money, and this is where budget choices such as Ryobi can actually save you some significant amount of money.

-Though if you are in the market looking for single tools, that is only a drill then there’s usually not enough of a price discrepancy to justify the savings you will get on a Ryobi tool, unlike the reliability and performance you will get with Makita.
+Though if you are in the market looking for a single tool, that is only a drill then there’s usually not enough of a price discrepancy to justify the savings you will get on a Ryobi tool, unlike the reliability and performance you will get with Makita.

 For instance, take cordless drill combo sets.
 You can select Makita’s brand new XPH10Z 18V LXT Lithium-Ion Cordless 1/2″ Hammer Driver-Drill – two of the best-rated power tools on the market behind only Milwaukee’s Fuel – for only slightly more than Ryobi’s new P277 One+ 18 Volt Lithium Ion 1/2 Inch 2-Speed Drill Driver.

 Now, let’s proceed with the final say here.

-If you are only seeking to choose up a cordless drill, then for us there is not enough of a price discrepancy between Makita and Ryobi to skip out on the performance that you can get with Makita – spend little more extra bucks and get yourself the ideal cordless drill.
+If you are only seeking to choose a cordless drill, then for us there is not enough of a price discrepancy between Makita and Ryobi to skip out on the performance that you can get with Makita – spend a little more extra bucks and get yourself the ideal cordless drill.

 If you’ve got realistic expectations of what the power tools are built for light, standard do-it-yourself projects, then you can certainly save yourself a chunk of change by going with Ryobi over Makita.

 Furthermore, you do have a couple more options when it comes to combo tool kits if you are not looking to get one of the full-blown 4 or six-piece sets.

-Moreover, Makita’s best value combo set is also available at a 3-piece kit, where you can get a reciprocating saw, impact driver, and cordless drill with the rock-solid 18 volts LXT battery platform.
+Moreover, Makita’s best value combo set is also available in a 3-piece kit, where you can get a reciprocating saw, impact driver, and cordless drill with the rock-solid 18 volts LXT battery platform.